nonfx/terrarium/getting_started/devops_perspective.md

 ```

 > [!IMPORTANT]
 > The generated terrarium file shown above is  the configuration yaml which is the metadata of your platform.
-Now this file can be used anywhere like ?